-As you expand your research material and outline notes into sentences, you will also begin to package those sentences into larger units-paragraphs-that follow a standard, familiar structure that enables readers to easily follow their content and locate key information at a glance.
-If a sentence communicates a complete thought, a paragraph communicates a topic comprised of a few thoughts coherently collected together in an organized sequence.
-(Paragraphs themselves assemble to form larger units of meaning such as sections in a report, or chapters in a book as you can see in this one, so paragraphs represent an intermediate level of organization in larger documents.)
-Whether your message is a long one made of many paragraphs or just one paragraph fired off in an email, organizing paragraphs helps you clarify your thoughts to both yourself and your reader.
+As you expand your outline notes and research material into sentences, you will package those sentences into larger units called "paragraphs."
+Paragraphs follow a standard, familiar structure.
+The structure enables readers to organize your ideas into chunks and to locate key information at a glance.
+Whereas a sentence communicates a complete thought, a paragraph communicates a coherent sequence of thoughts that are focused on a topic.
+Paragraphs themselves can then be assembled into larger units of meaning such as sections in a report (see §7.3 AND §7.4 below) or chapters in a book (see the Table of Contents for this book).
+Whether your message is a long one made of many paragraphs or just one paragraph fired off in an email, organized paragraphs structure your thoughts in a way that serves both you and your reader.